CSCfi/fairdata-metax-v3/docs/user-guide/datasets-api.md

 If `dataset_metadata` is present but set to `null`, existing metadata will be removed.
 Metadata is also removed if the file or directory is no longer in the dataset after the operations.

-The response data object will include the normal data summary and additional values `added_files_count` and `removed_files_count` which tell how many files were added and how many files were removed by the operations.
+The response fileset object will include the normal fileset summary and additional values `added_files_count` and `removed_files_count` which tell how many files were added and how many files were removed by the operations.